 In certain limited cases, you may assign the ownership of your life insurance coverage to another person.
 This is referred to as Voluntary Irrevocable Assignment.
 Minnesota Life can provide you with the details of this benefit.

-You may change your beneficiary at any time by requesting a Beneficiary Change Form (VRS-2) 51kb from your employer or from Minnesota Life.
+You may change your beneficiary at any time by requesting a Designation of Beneficiary (VRS-2) from your employer or from Minnesota Life.
 Be sure that your beneficiary understands the benefits under the group life insurance plan.
-The Virginia Retirement System has the authority to recover any possible overpayment of benefits through the proceeds of life insurance coverage.
+VRS has the authority to recover any possible overpayment of benefits through the proceeds of life insurance coverage.

 If you have basic group life insurance coverage, you are also eligible for additional life insurance coverage for yourself, your spouse and your dependent children through the Optional Life Insurance Plan.